Catlin Arctic Survey

 September 2016 – Everesting, a fiendishly simple concept, and a fiendishly difficult ride to complete.
 You pick any climb, anywhere in the world and ride repeat after grinding repeat until you have notched up 8,848m vert.
 In one ride and has to be done on one hill.
 I choose the Col du Petit Saint Bernard, which equated to 7 laps.
 You can read more about my challenge on the blog here.

 June 2016 – The Styrkeproven sportive (in its 50th year!) was my first ultra distance one day sportive.
 A 544km road bike race under Norway’s 24hr sunlight from Trondheim to Oslo.
 I had expected to take 26- 27hrs so was over the moon when I managed it in 22hrs 17mins!!
 The last 70km my legs weren’t my own and I trundled on at 30-35km/hr (…very quick for me), and when I crossed the line I felt like I could have continued for another 100km or more… I think I was possessed!
 1298 starters, 134 female starters.
-Finished 17th solo woman.
+Finished 17th woman.

 August 2016 – 3 Sides in one day is the traditional Mont Ventoux challenge.
 You need to climb the mountain by the 3 traditional ways from Bedoin, Malaucene and Sault all in a row!
 This was a great challenge as a ‘pick me up’ after the disappointment of having to withdraw from the Transcontinental Bike Race due to sickness.
+You can read more about this challenge on the blog here.

 March 2017 – A multiday ski tour across the Beaufortain Massive, was not meant to be an epic endurance test, either physically or mentally, but a challenge to face my fears.
 I have lived in a ski resort now for 6 years, which is incredibly ironic as I suffer from an irrational fear of slipping on snow and ice, called Chionophobia.
 You can read all about the adventure on my blog here.